-The Forschungszentrum Küste (FZK) is participating in the SeaArt project with a Work Package (WP) that aims to test the performance of the newly developed artificial seagrass (ASG) at a 1:1 scale under field condtions.
-To do so, the results of WP 3-6 will be compiled and form the basis for the final prototype experiments in WP7.
-Therefore, all partners are involved in WP7 to develop and test the most functional artificial seagrass (ASG) for future in-situ application.
+The FZK is participating in the SeaArt project with a workpackage (WP) that will start in 2017 and aims at testing the performance of the newly developed artificial seagrass at a 1:1 scale.
+To do so, the results of WPs 3-6 will be compiled and will form the basis for the final prototype experiments in WP7.
+Therefore, all partners are involved in WP7 to develop and test the most functional artificial seagrass for future in-situ application.

 Gemeinsame Einrichtung der Leibniz Universität Hannover und der Technischen Universität Braunschweig